Click Here for Accurate Parent/Grandparent Quote

-Getting small amounts of life insurance up to about $25,000 to help pay for final expenses is not usually a problem for most people, and little or no justification is usually required for such low amounts.
+Getting small amounts of life insurance up to about $25,000 to help pay for final expenses is not usually a problem for most people, and little or no financial justification is usually required for such low amounts.

 According to life insurance companies, life insurance is not to be used for wealth creation.
 The insurance companies will never, knowingly, allow anyone to profit from someone else’s death.